emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 FileUsage   = 1
 ```

-Configure FreeTDS odbc driver configuration on Ubuntu (Take Ubuntu20.04 as an example, for other versions, please refer to the official odbc documentation):
+Install and configure FreeTDS ODBC driver on Ubuntu (Take Ubuntu20.04 as an example, for other versions, please refer to the official ODBC documentation):
 ```bash
 $ apt-get install unixodbc unixodbc-dev tdsodbc freetds-bin freetds-common freetds-dev libdbd-odbc-perl liblocal-lib-perl
 $ vim /etc/odbcinst.ini